-In this section, we describe our method \methodldp for outputting streaming data in the local DP (LDP) setting.
-To the best of our knowledge, this is the first algorithm that deals with this problem in LDP.
+In this section, we introduce \methodldp for publishing streaming data under local DP (LDP).
+To the best of our knowledge, this is the first algorithm that deals with this problem under LDP.

 In LDP, users perturb their values locally before sending them to the server, and thus do not need to trust the server.
 Applying to the streaming values in our setting, each value should be perturbed before being sent to the server.
 What the server does is only post-processing of the perturbed reports.
-After that, the results can be used or shared with other parties.

-Our method follows the design framework of \method.
-There is a threshold optimizer to find the threshold based on optimal estimated error; and the threshold is used to truncate the users' values in the later stage.
+\methodldp follows the design framework of \method.
+There is a threshold optimizer to find the threshold based on the optimal estimated error, and the threshold is used to truncate the users' values in the later stage.
 Different from the centralized DP setting, in the local setting, the obtained threshold will be shared with the users so that they can truncate their values locally.
 The perturber section is also run within each user's local side, because of the privacy requirement that no other parties other than the users themselves can see the true data.
 There is no smoother section.
 In what follows, we describe the construction for the threshold optimizer and the perturber.

-\subsubsection{Design of the Threshold Optimizer}
+\subsection{Design of the Threshold Optimizer}

-In LDP, each user only has a local view (i.e., they only know their own data; no one has a global view of the true distribution of all data), thus there is no Exponential Mechanism (EM) (described in Section~\ref{subsec:dp_primitive}) that we can use as in the DP setting (the threshold optimizer in Section~\ref{sec:threshold}).
+In LDP, each user only has a local view (i.e., they only know their own data; no one has a global view of the true distribution of all data), thus there is no Noisy Max mechanism (NM) (described in \autoref{subsec:dp_primitive}) that we can use as in the DP setting.
 Instead, most existing LDP algorithms rely on frequency estimation, i.e., estimation of how many users possess each value, as what the Laplace mechanism does in DP.
 We also rely on the frequency estimation to find the optimal threshold.
-Although the distribution estimation is more informative, it is actually less accurate than EM because more noise needs to be added.
+Although the distribution estimation is more informative, it is actually less accurate than the Noisy Max mechanism because (to publish more information) more noise needs to be added.